Tsk1001/doc/docs/tracking-link.md

    1.	for apple this parameter called as IDFA  and it will be look like: AEBE52E7-03EE-455A-B3C4-E57283966239.
    2. For google this parameter called as Google AID and it will be look like: 4c30c866-30d6-4418-a6dc-0f702747bf58
    3. For Microsoft this parameter called as Windows Advertising Identifier and it will be look like :  776c5de673d2c4n6c8828v27s7382dh3
-*	ref=yourcompany – Referrer is the optional parameter, that provide the information about the resource (for example: website or app) on which your APP is promoting.
-Yourcompany – is the example of referrer.
+*	ref=yourtrafficsource – Referrer is the optional parameter, that provide the information about the resource (for example: website or app) on which your APP is promoting. yourtrafficsource – is the example of referrer.
 In case of app-to-app model in referrer should be the name of package – the unique APP identifier.
 The app identifier would be different for each device platform, for example:
    1. For apple it would be look like: A1B2C3D4E5.domainname.applicationname
    2. For google it would be look like : com.game.plane.client
    3. For Microsoft it would be look like : 965722bc-t087-5a77-abab-121c2b43202e